AlexandreGazagnes/awdible/README.md

 ![Pypi](https://github.com/AlexandreGazagnes/awdible/actions/workflows/publish.yaml/badge.svg)
 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/AlexandreGazagnes/awdible)

-# Awdible
+# Awdible - Just the best free version of audible

 ## About
-Awdible is a free and open-source software that allows you to download music from youtube and convert it to mp3.
+Awdible is a free and open-source software, app and python package that allows you to download music from youtube and convert it to mp3.

 The idea is to provide a free version of awdible.

 ## Key Features

-* Download music from youtube
+* Download music / audiobook from youtube
 * Convert music to mp3
-* Find music from a list of songs names
+* Find music from a list of songs / audiobook names : Waka Waka, Happy, Harry potter and the philosopher's stone, ...
+* Crop a long audio file to a specific duration

 ## Installation